graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 xia2.multiplex ../sweep-*/integrated.* min_completeness=0.9
 ```

-Now we can start asking some tricky questions about the _best_ subsets of data to use for the next steps in your data analysis.
-This command will filter out all the clusters which are >= 90% complete, then scale and merge the data for each of those clusters to allow direct comparison - here inspection of `xia2.multiplex.html` is critical.
+Now we can start asking some tricky questions about the _best_ subsets
+of data to use for the next steps in your data analysis.
+This command
+will keep all the clusters which are >= 90% complete, then scale and merge the data for each of those clusters to allow direct comparison - here inspection of `xia2.multiplex.html` is critical.
 There is a _lot_ of information in there so worth paying attention to.

 ### Preferential Orientation